nangeli1/AL-Coop-Code/README.md

 # AL-Coop-Code
-Projects for Alabama Coop organized by taxa.
+Projects for Alabama Coop for birds.
 All work is draft and deliberative.